Put me on a bike and I’m happy. Take me to Wales with it and I’m all yours.

 |Start of the green, orange and blue trails at Coed Y Brenin, North Wales|

-Since that first visit back in 2014, we’ve returned multiple times to tackle the blue and red trails at two of South Wales’ best trail centres – Afan, and the amazing Bike Park Wales (which by the way is like a theme park for mountain bikers).
+Since that first visit back in 2014, we’ve returned multiple times to tackle the blue and red trails at two of the best trail centres in South Wales – Afan, and the amazing Bike Park Wales (which by the way is like a jumped-up theme park for mountain bikers).

 On the way to or from Wales we usually stop off at the Forest of Dean to take on the brilliant blue Verderers Trail (where I recently broke myself), and Freeminers red route.

 This month we finally made it to the north to check out a couple of trail centres in Snowdonia too.
-There are SO MANY places to go mountain biking in Wales, it’s actually ridiculous.
+There are SO MANY places to go mountain biking in Wales and this isn’t even half of them, it’s actually ridiculous.